LieberInstitute/SPEAQeasy/README.md

 * Local simple test

-After propper configuration has been made to the _**conf/command_paths.config**_ file, you can launch a test by executing:
+After proper configuration has been made to the _**conf/command_paths.config**_ file, you can launch a test by executing:

 ````
 bash run_test_simple.sh